sfu-natlang/lensingwikipedia/website.md

 ## Set up docker on Ubuntu or CentOS 6/7

 Set up docker version 1.7.1 or greater on Ubuntu on CentOS 6 or CentOS 7.
 Installing on Ubuntu in easy.
 To install on CentOS follow the instructions in the following page:

     http://blog.docker.com/2015/07/new-apt-and-yum-repos/

-After you have installed using `sudo yum install docker-engine` then install `docker-compose`
+After you have installed using `sudo yum install docker-engine` then install `docker-compose`:

     sudo /usr/local/bin/pip-2.7 install docker-compose

 ## Set up web directory to pull from github.com/lensingwikipedia